MarwenSAIDI/WEITA25-Workshops/README.md

 # WEITA 2025 Explainable AI workshop
+> [!NOTE]
+> This is a draft😂.
+So I'm still working on adding more informations and detail😉

+Explicability is not always saught through understanding the models.
+Could be through text, examples, etc. All of these techniques are also used to explain how a model functions.

 ## Choosing the explainability method
 To choose which explainability tool and methods to choose you can follow the cheat sheet below.